Fault-Tolerant ST-Diameter Oracles: ST -Diameter Oracles

-To answer a query $F$, the algorithm scans all the vertices $v \in V(F)$ and decides which of them to include in $S'$.
-The graph $T_v-F$ is a collection of rooted trees.
-(Possibly some of the trees degenerated to isolated vertices.)
-We observe that $v \in S'$ if and only if $T_v-F$ contains a marked vertex that is still reachable from $v$.
-To check this condition, the algorithm computes the set $F_0$ of all the edges $\{u,w\} \in F$ that are contained in $T_v$.
-This is the case if and only if the LCA of $u$ and $w$ in $T_v$ is either $u$ or $w$.
+To answer a query $F$, the algorithm scans all the vertices $v \in V(F)$ and decides which of them to include in $S_F$.
+An illustration is given in \Cref{fig:marked_tree}.
+The graph $\widetilde{T}_v-F$ is a forest of rooted trees.
+Possibly some of the trees degenerated into isolated vertices.
+We claim that $v \in S_F$ holds if and only if $\widetilde{T}_v-F$ contains a marked node that is still reachable from $v$.
+To see this, observe that the uniqueness of shortest paths implies their consistency.
+That means, if $v$ is on some shortest path $\pi_{s,t}$, then the subpath from $s$ to $v$ is the shortest path $\pi_{s,v}$ (and the one from $v$ to $t$ is $\pi_{v,t}$).
+Since $G$ is undirected, $\pi_{s,v}$ is contained in $\widetilde{T}_v$.
+Now consider the two defining conditions for $v \in S_F$.
+Vertex $v$ lying on the path $\pi_{s,t}$ means $s \in S$ is marked, and $\pi_{s,v}$ not having a failing edge is equivalent to $s$ being reachable in $\widetilde{T}_v-F$.

-Next, we define a notion of domination for edges in $F_0$.
-We say that an edge $\{u,w\} \in F_0$, where $u$ is the parent of $w$ in $T_v$, is \emph{dominated} by another edge $\{a,b\} \in F_0$, where $a$ is the parent of $b$ in $T_v$, if $\{u,w\}$ is in the subtree of $T_v$ rooted at $b$.
-This is equivalent to $b$ being the LCA of $b$ and $u$.
-The query algorithm removes all dominated edges from $F_0$, which can be done in $O(|F_0|^2) = O(f^2)$ time.